kfang1220/lyft_test_submission/README.md

 # Usage
 Clone
+node index.js
-Make a post request with an object that contains a string to be cut
+Make a post request to localhost:3000/test with an object that contains a string to be cut